anweiss/cddl/README.md

 ## CLI

-A CLI has been made available for various platforms and as a Docker iamge.
+A CLI has been made available for various platforms and as a Docker image.
 It can downloaded from the [Releases](https://github.com/anweiss/cddl/releases) tab.
-Instructions for using the tool can be viewed by executing the following:
+Instructions for using the tool can be viewed by executing the `help` subcommand:

     $ cddl help